Summer 2016, RM writes:

 An interesting side note is that even with low compressive strength

-Type-K mortar, a standard 4x8 brick has 32 square inches and the mortar
+Type-K mortar, a standard 4x8 brick has 32 square inches and so at 75 psi, the mortar

 therefore support 2400 pounds (we assume the brick is stronger, which